embulk/embulk-input-jdbc/embulk-input-oracle/README.md

 ```

 Running tests:

-You need to add ojdbcj.jar to embulk-input-oracle/driver
+You need to add ojdbc7.jar to embulk-input-oracle/driver

 Also oracle.yml is needed
 ```